Generic Name: glatiramer (injection) (gla TIR a mer)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medication if you are allergic to glatiramer or to mannitol.
+You should not use Glatopa if you are allergic to Glatopa or to mannitol.

-Store the prefilled syringes and vials (bottles) of glatiramer in the refrigerator.
-Do not allow the medicine to freeze.
+Store the prefilled syringes in the refrigerator.
+Do not freeze.
+Throw away any syringe that has been frozen.

-Do not use glatiramer if it has changed colors or has particles in it.
-Call your pharmacist for new medication.
+Do not use if the medicine has changed colors or has particles in it.
+Call your pharmacist for new medicine.

 What happens if I miss a dose?